AtharvaRasal/Django-react/README.md

 🔄 CI/CD with GitHub Actions:

-✅ Auto install & test backend on every commit
+✅ Auto install & test backend on every commit.

-📤 Upload coverage report to Codecov
+📤 Upload coverage report to Codecov.

-🚀 Deploy backend to Railway and frontend to Vercel automatically on push to main
+🚀 Deploy backend to Railway and frontend to Vercel automatically on push to main.

 ---